laeraz/laeraz/README.md

 👋 Introduction
 - Welcome to my GitHub!
-I'm dedicated software developer (trust)
+I'm a dedicated software developer (trust)

 🌟 Stuff that I'm working on
 - Current Projects: